athenaie/Nessie-s-Revenge/documentation/protocol.md

 | 1 | Shoot Message |

 ### Place Monster Message
-This message is sent to inform the server of the clients' attempt to place a monster on the board.
+This message is sent to inform the server of the clients' attempt to place a monster on the map.

 | field | c-type | size | description |